-Label Description

-Local Port The port that you use to transmits and receives LLDP frames.

-Chassis ID ne identification number of the neighbor sending out the LLDP frames.

-Remote Port ID ne identification of the neighbor port

-System Name name advertised by the neighbor.
+Label Description Local Port The port that you use to transmits and receives LLDP frames.
+Chassis ID The identification number of the neighbor sending out the LLDP frames.
+Remote Port ID The identification of the neighbor port System Name The name advertised by the neighbor.
 Port Description The description of the port advertised by the neighbor.
 Description of the neighbor's capabilities.
-The capabilities include:

-1. Other

-System Capabilities 2.
-Repeater

-3. Bridge

-4. WLAN Access Point

-5. Router

-6. Telephone

-7. DOCSIS Cable Device

-8. Station Only

-9. Reserved

-When a capability is enabled, a (+) will be displayed.
-If the capability is

-disabled, a (-) will be displayed.

-Management Address The neighbor's address which can be used to help network
+The capabilities include: 1.
+Other 2.
+Repeater 3.
+Bridge 4.
+WLAN Access Point System Capabilities 5.
+Router System Capabilities 6.
+Telephone 7.
+DOCSIS Cable Device 8.
+Station Only 9.
+Reserved When a capability is enabled, a (+) will be displayed.
+If the capability is disabled, a (-) will be displayed.
+Management The neighbor's address which can be used to help network Address management.

-Management Address management.
 This may contain the neighbor's IP address.

-Refresh Click to refresh the page immediately

-Auto-refresh Check to enable an automatic refresh of the page at regular intervals
+Refresh Click to refresh the page immediately Auto-refresh Check to enable an automatic refresh of the page at regular Auto-lellesii intervals